CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 If the name servers are not hosted in the institution itself but are hosted by a service provider, the service level agreements should in particular define requirements for the availability of the name servers and the processing times for changes in the DNS of the institution.

-#### APP.3.6.M9 Create an emergency plan for DNS serversIf the network service DNS fails in an information network, this seriously affects the operation of the IT infrastructure.
+#### APP.3.6.M9 Create an emergency plan for DNS servers
+If the network service DNS fails in an information network, this seriously affects the operation of the IT infrastructure.
 It is not directly the failed DNS system problematic, but the resulting restriction of DNS-based services.
 Under certain circumstances, web servers are no longer available and remote maintenance is no longer working.

 Depending on which DNS servers fail, the name resolution within the institution and / or from outside no longer works.
 If the name resolution from outside does not work anymore, this will usually become public quickly, which can result in damage to the image in the event of regular or long-lasting failures.